jamesstar89/stream/readme.md

-# Overview #
+# Stream.
+Curating your streams #

-Stream is a Content Publishing Open Source Software under the MIT License.
-Simply write something and publish to your stream.
-Stream has been designed to make writing anything fun and easy.
-Stream is free and simple to customise.
+> With Stream you can add new content and collaborate in moments.

+Stream helps you to create - build - and collaborate across streams of content.
+Create your first stream or many streams, build them up, or dispose of them when you need to.

+Stream is a great way to manage large amounts of content and channels, from Social Networks, to blogs and websites.
+Stream is set to challenge the norm.
+Interested?
+Sign up now.
+Reply here.

+"Just say stream..."

 # Requirements #